World of Weirdness

-- Grimm Those stories your nana told you?
+- Grimm: Those stories your nanna told you?
 They're not stories.

 - In its early years, Dilbert had strips involving dinosaurs, aliens, trolls, people stowing away inside Dilbert's torso, and an arc where Dilbert is killed by Mother Nature and is brought Back from the Dead.
 There's much less of that stuff now, though it's not completely diminished, what with consultants who dig into your flesh just to get at your wallet, the ruler of Heck (titled "Prince of Insufficient Light") showing up every now and again, talking animals who function as Corrupt Corporate Executives and Indians apparently being taught telekinesis in college.

 - Both the Old World of Darkness and the New World of Darkness.
 Vlad Tepes invented vampirical Scientology (which actually works), Frankenstein's Monster is the father of a race of other Frankensteinian monsters, evil aliens infect the souls of entire vampire clans, and five tons of other stuff.

 - Steve Jackson Games' GURPS Illuminati University gives every appearance of being created specifically to be the setting for pretty much any webcomic you care to name.
 The Phil Foglio art doesn't hurt that at all...

 - GURPS Illuminati also has this quality, but less light-hearted.

 - Pandemonium!: Adventures in Tabloid World is a comedy RPG which takes place in a world where all the stuff you read in "weird but true" tabloids like the Weekly World News (reincarnation, Fortean phenomena, psychic powers, aliens, and so on) really is true.